pspiworld/piworld/README.md

 worlds with these commands, **SECOND WARNING** any shape larger than the current view area will freeze, for possibly a long time, the game until all the blocks have been added and will create a large game save file)

+Change the worldgen:

+    /worldgen [checkerboard,city1,worldgen1]

+Change worldgen to the default:

+    /worldgen

 ### Startup Options